DavidVogelxyz/library/other/git.md

 git config --local user.signingkey $KEY_ID
 ```

+## Rolling back commits

+Sometimes, errors are made when committing to `git` and GitHub, and edits are required.

+Originally, the section "[the correct way to do a rollback](#the-correct-way-to-do-a-rollback)" was written as a way to perform these changes.
+But, it's actually a clunky way of making these changes.
+A better way to rollback commits is described in "[a more correct way to do a rollback](#a-more-correct-way-to-do-a-rollback)".

+For now, the original method will stay in the guide as a reference, as it does work.
+However, it may be removed in the future.

-## The correct way to do a rollback
+### The correct way to do a rollback

 There have been times when I've made commits in a less-than-preferred manner.